HuolalaTech/page-spy/README.md

 ## The init parameters

+## Web

-All parameters are optional, here is a description of each property and its default value：
+For browser, all parameters are optional, here is a description of each property and its default value：

 ```ts
 window.$pageSpy = new PageSpy(config?: InitConfig)